youaregod666/IMineOS_BIOS/README.md

 ## Updates

-Updater is Done. if you have IMineOS Before UPdate PLS Reinstall.
+Updater is Done. if you have IMineOS Before Update PLS Reinstall.
 Date 29-01-2023 23:48 Timezone in Denmark (GMT+1)

 ## how to install EFI